 - API key to natively integrate with your product

-- Limits on participants (100 on the Enterprise plan)
+- Limits on participants (100 on the mid-tier plan)

 - Only nine people are visible on screen at a time

-MeetFox is a new solution for consultants, freelancers, and creatives to manage their client meetings.
+MeetFox is a handy solution for consultants, freelancers, and creatives to manage their client meetings.
 It has video conferencing features, appointment scheduling, and a nifty secure payments feature for invoicing.

-Best suited for: Freelance consultants who have frequent 1:1 meetings with clients
+Best suited for: Freelance consultants who have frequent one-on-one meetings with clients

-- Integrations with Stripe and Paypal to receive (fast) payments
+- Integrations with Stripe to receive (fast) payments

 - Easy to set up and client-friendly